kbengine/kbengine/kbe/src/lib/python/PCbuild/readme.txt

 Visual C++ 2010 Express Edition
     Required for building 32-bit Debug and Release configuration builds.
-    This edition does not support "solution folders", which pcbuild.sln uses; this will not prevent building.
+    The Python build solution pcbuild.sln makes use of Solution Folders, which this edition does not support.
+Any time pcbuild.sln is opened or reloaded by Visual C++, a warning about Solution Folders will be displayed which can be safely dismissed with no impact on your ability to build Python.
 Visual Studio 2010 Professional Edition
     Required for building 64-bit Debug and Release configuration builds Visual Studio 2010 Premium Edition
     Required for building Release configuration builds that make use of Profile Guided Optimization (PGO), on either platform.

-The official Python releases are built with PGO using Visual Studio 2010 Ultimate Edition.
+Installing Service Pack 1 for Visual Studio 2010 is highly recommended to avoid LNK1123 errors.

 All you need to do to build is open the solution "pcbuild.sln" in Visual Studio, select the desired combination of configuration and platform,